replicatedhq/docs/docs/packaging-an-application/template-functions.md

 title = "Template Functions"
-description = "The dynamic configuration management functionality available throughout the Replicated YAML." weight = "210" categories = [ "Packaging" ]
+description = "The dynamic configuration management functionality available throughout the Replicated YAML." weight = "210" categories = [ "packaging" ]

 [menu.main]
-Name       = "Template Functions" identifier = "template-functions" parent     = "/packaging-an-application" url        = "/docs/packaging-an-application/template-functions"
+Name       = "Template Functions" identifier = "template-functions" parent     = "/packaging-an-application" url        = "/packaging-an-application/template-functions"
 +++

 Template functions are marked by the double curly bracket + *"repl"* escape sequence.
 They allow for user input to be dynamically inserted into application configuration values.
 The sequence should be `{{repl`, not `{{ repl`.